 When people map out their marketing goals, promotion is usually at or near the top of that list.
 Getting your name in front of prospective customers, building brand awareness and raising your company’s profile are major priorities for every marketing department.

 Promotional strategies often overlap with other business units and awareness-building activities, such as advertising and public relations.
-From a marketing perspective, promotion can include everything from content marketing and email marketing to social media and influencer marketing.
+From a marketing perspective, promotion can include everything from content marketing and email marketing to social media, text marketing and influencer marketing.

 We don’t need to tell you how important these efforts are to inbound marketing and generating qualified leads.
 It’s no wonder promotion has long been considered an essential component of the marketing mix.

 We’ve often cautioned readers about the dangers of coming on too strong and salesy with your marketing content.
 You risk alienating your target audience by consistently delivering overt sales pitches in your content and making it seem like your only goal is to get people to buy something from you.

 The truth is part of every marketer’s job is to sell their products to customers — ideally, though, it’s done with more nuance.
 Every marketing decision, from your brand messaging to your campaign themes, should support the ultimate goal of increasing sales.
 Once you’ve grabbed the attention of a potential customer, whether that’s a consumer or B2B prospect, marketers need to go to work nurturing that lead and guiding them through the sales funnel so they’re primed to make a purchase when they finally make contact with your sales team.